Meeting recording · macOS

 Start recording

-Hit record in the menu bar.
-The first time, macOS asks once for Microphone and Screen Recording — that's what lets VoiceToText hear you and capture system audio.
+Open Conversations in VoiceToText and click Start Recording.
+The first time, macOS asks once for Microphone and Screen Recording — that's what lets it hear you and capture system audio.

 • 02